Bosko: Bosko and Looney Tunes

 Schlesinger saw the Harman-Ising test film and signed the animators to produce cartoons at their studio for him to sell to Warner Bros.
 Bosko became the star vehicle for the studio's new Looney Tunes cartoon series.
 Bosko wore long pants and a derby hat, and he had a girlfriend named Honey and a dog named Bruno.
-He was also sometimes accompanied by Honey's humanized cat ward named Wilbur and an often antagonistic goat, particularly in early cartoons.
+He was also sometimes accompanied by Honey's humanized cat ward named Wilber and an often antagonistic goat, particularly in early cartoons.

 The role of Bosko was to serve as a cartoony version of Al Jolson in The Jazz Singer (1927).
 According to Ising, he was initially supposed to be an "inkspot sort of thing".
 He was not conceived as either a human or an animal, though behaving like a little boy.
 According to Leonard Maltin, Bosko was a cartoonized version of a young black boy who spoke a Southern dialect of African American Vernacular English.
 He cites as an example a phrase from Bosko's Holiday, said with an intermittent drawl: "I sho'done likes picnics."

-Whether admiring a dress worn by Honey or eating a sandwich (with exaggerated chewing) Bosko had a stock exclamatory reaction indicating his pleasure "Mmmm!
+Bosko had a stock exclamatory reaction indicating his pleasure "Mmmm!
 Dat sho' is fine!" which became something of a catch phrase.
+In the later Looney Tunes shorts in which Bosko appeared, his accent was gone, instead using a falsetto voice.
+Consequently, his race became more ambiguous.

-According to Terry Lindvall and Ben Fraser, Bosko and Honey "were the most balanced portrayals of blacks in cartoons to that point".
-They had the same type of formulaic coy adventures as Mickey and Minnie Mouse.
-They point to Bosko in Person (1933) where Honey gives a Billie Holiday-style performance as an example of nonracist racial tribute to a real person.
-According to Tom Bertino, Harman and Ising never called attention to Bosko's racial status, and stayed clear of negative stereotypes involving dice and watermelon.
-Bosko instead received positive portrayals as a spunky and resourceful boy.
-An exception to this was a demeaning representation in Congo Jazz (1930).
-Bosko in a jungle setting is depicted standing between a small monkey and a gorilla.
-All three are depicted with virtually identical faces.
-The only things identifying him as human is his relative size and his clothes.
+According to Terry Lindvall and Ben Fraser, Bosko and Honey "were the most balanced portrayals of blacks in cartoons to that point", comparing their portrayal to that of human versions of Mickey and Minnie Mouse.
+According to Tom Bertino, Harman and Ising never called attention to Bosko's racial status, and stayed clear of negative stereotypes involving dice and watermelon while presenting him as a likable protagonist.
+An exception to this was in Congo Jazz (1930), where Bosko was seen with a monkey and gorilla with similar facial expressions as a racially insensitive joke.